YSR Congress Party

-The Yuvajana Sramika Rythu Congress Party (lit.
-'Youth, Labour, and Farmer Congress Party', YSRCP or YCP), often shortened to simply the YSR Congress Party, is an Indian regional political party based in the state of Andhra Pradesh.
+The Yuvajana Sramika Rythu Congress Party (YSRCP; lit.
+'Youth, Labour, and Farmer Congress Party'), often shortened to simply the YSR Congress Party, is an Indian regional political party based in the state of Andhra Pradesh.
 The party was initially registered with Election Commission of India by Kolishetti Shiva Kumar.
-Thereafter, the party was taken over by its current president, Y. S. Jagan Mohan Reddy, having served as the state's chief minister from 2019-2024.
+Thereafter, the party was taken over by its current president, Y. S. Jagan Mohan Reddy, having served as the state's chief minister from 2019–2024.
 It currently has 4 seats in the Lok Sabha.

 Origins

 After the sudden death of the then-incumbent Chief minister of Andhra Pradesh, Y. S. Rajasekhara Reddy (YSR) in a helicopter crash in September 2009, his son, Y. S. Jagan Mohan Reddy, the incumbent MP from Kadapa requested Sonia Gandhi to make him chief minister but party denied his request.
 Just to fulfill Jagan's promise he started an Odarpu Yatra (condolence tour) across Andhra Pradesh, to console the families of those who committed suicide or died of shock after the death of his father.
 The tour was not supported by the Congress leadership.
 Defying the Congress Working Committee's order to call off the tour, Jagan went ahead with the first leg of the "Odarpu Yatra" in the West Godavari and Khammam districts in April 2010.

 Meanwhile, Sakshi TV news channel and Sakshi newspaper, which are closely affiliated with YSR and Jagan, had been continuously criticizing the new Chief Minister Konijeti Rosaiah and the Congress leadership at New Delhi.
 In a special programme on Sakshi TV to mark the 125th-anniversary celebrations of the Congress party, a voice-over made remarks on Sonia Gandhi and the Prime Minister Manmohan Singh on the "current state of affairs" in the state, which invited anger and protests from the Congress loyalists and increased the gap and friction between Jagan and the Congress loyalists.
 The channel later omitted those remarks in a re-telecast.

 After accusing the Congress of ill-treating him and with a state ministerial slot in the aftermath of the death of his father, Jagan and his mother, Y. S. Vijayamma, resigned from the Kadapa Lok Sabha and Pulivendula Assembly constituencies respectively and also as members of the Congress in November 2010.
 Many Congress leaders loyal to Jagan also quit the party and joined the YSR Congress.
 This resulted in the weakening of Congress in both the assembly and Lok Sabha, necessitating by-elections.

 Initially the party was set up by K. Shiva Kumar, a fan of YSR.
 After the rift with congress Y. S. Jagan acquired YSRCP and took complete responsibilities from Shiva Kumar., and later, after few years, Jagan expelled the party founder and took the complete control of the party.